Wyntuition/jekyll-now/_posts/2018-05-02-cloud-bd-cheatsheet.md

 > > **EXAMPLES:** Kubernetes with support from AWS, API as a containerized service, Python/Django containerized app platform one-click spin-up

-**Containers as a service** (CaaS) - like a PaaS but using containers.
-They can more easily and quickly be built for specific groups or uses. **EXAMPLES:** Same as for PaaS but using services like AWS Elastic Container Service, Google Container Engine, Azure Container Service
+**Containers as a service** (CaaS) - like a IaaS but using containers and delivered as a managed service, such as from Amazon. **EXAMPLES:** Instead of setting up and managing your own container infrastructure to deploy your apps, you can use services like AWS Elastic Kubernetes Service (EKS), Google Container Engine, Azure Kubernetes Service

 **Functions as a service** (FaaS) - This is a service that allows deployment of individual functions that can make up an application or just do useful things.
 EXAMPLES: AWS Lambda, Apache OpenWisk